In time for Australia Day, January 26, dig into the story behind that peculiarly Australian icon of headwear: the rabbit fur felt hat.

 The National Museum of Australia holds many different objects that together record the ecological and social significance of the feral European wild rabbit.
 Recently, curators in the People and the Environment team have looked again at these rabbit items and the fascinating stories they hold.
-This post is the first in a series co-written by several curators that explores Australians’ experiences with rabbits through objects in the National Museum’s collections.
+This post is the first in a series co-developed by Jono Lineen and other curators that explores Australians’ experiences with rabbits through objects in the National Museum’s collections.

 The European wild rabbit (Oryctolagus cuniculus) has been a particularly successful, damaging and enduring coloniser of Australia’s landscapes.
 Purposefully released, most notably – though not exclusively – by Thomas Austin on his Victorian property in late 1859, rabbits quickly proved problematic and came to be recognised as a pest.
 Even with well over a century of attempts at Continue reading